 On average, travel sonographers earn between $1,800 and $2,500 per week, depending on the employer, specialty, and region.
 That translates to an annual salary range of $90,000 to $130,000.

-According to industry sources and current data from staffing agencies:
+According to industry sources and current data from staff agencies:

 -